ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 This README provides a deep dive into my custom 60% layout, covering the hardware, design philosophy, and advanced QMK features.

-It's used for three of my five keyboards:
+It's used for two of my four keyboards:
 - Luminkey LX60
-- KBDfans Tofu60 2.0
 - Alchemy Al.6

-LX60 and Tofu photos are by Discord user SolidBrain.
+LX60 photo by Discord user SolidBrain.

 ### Luminkey LX60 Copper Edition
 This is my main keyboard which sees 90% of my use time.